Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

-# AMRF — Adaptive Market Regime Framework
+# AMRF: Adaptive Market Regime Framework

 AMRF is a completed quantitative research system that detects market regimes, selects regime-aware alpha signals, converts them into a risk-managed portfolio, and presents the result in a polished dashboard.